iterative/dvc.org/content/blog/2022-07-15-july-22-heartbeat.md

 ## MLEM Release

 On June 1st we released our latest open source tool in the Iterative ecosystem.
-MLEM is a model registry and deployment tool connected to your git repo.
+MLEM is a model registry and deployment tool connected to your Git repo.
 Together with [DVC](https://dvc.org) and [GTO](https://github.com/iterative/gto)
 (Git Tag Ops), MLEM helps you maintain a model registry right in your git repository.
 Now we have one more step in the process of fully syncing together